 Alternatively, if you want to focus deeply on the era, movement, and author, your unit will look different.
 You might read some of Thoreau’s other work, as well as Emerson’s.
 You might go on a virtual field trip to Thoreau’s land and cabin.
 You might study what was going on in American history at the time and look at related art.
 You might orchestrate a class transcendental challenge to try something new, or write stories in a fictional world shaped entirely by transcendentalism.
 You might create a hexagonal thinking discussion around the principles of transcendentalism and the various works you’ve looked at, with both historical and modern connections.

-Whichever angle you choose, you now have a lot more possibilities to think about as you choose skills.
+Whichever angle you choose, you now have a lot more possibilities to think about as you choose skills to avoid teacher burnout.

 Structuring the Reading

-Once you know your angle on the reading, and you’ve building a list of skills/standards/genres/concepts you want to focus on in your unit, it’s time to lay things out.
+Once you know your angle on the reading, and you’ve building a list of skills/standards/genres/concepts you want to focus on in your unit, it’s time to lay things out to avoid teacher burnout.

 While it seems logical to simply divide up your reading by the number of days in your unit, assigning a small chunk each night, I don’t suggest it!
 The pressure to “cover” the reading each day is not what you want.